MattSays/transportino/README.md

 Transportino is an automated robot that can bring you things around the house using just your vocal assistant.

-Making and also understanding this project will hopefully help enthusiast, that want to know more about robotics and automated navigation, learn the basics of it.
+Making and also understanding this project will hopefully help enthusiasts that want to know more about robotics and automated navigation, learn the basics of it.

-However, this project has born because of my curiosity to learn robotics so It is far from industrial perfection.
+However, this project was born because of my curiosity to learn robotics so It is far from industrial perfection.
 If you have new ideas or you want to change something just make a pull request!

 ## Why this name?